 Again, if you’re an owner-operator trucker, make sure you discuss what your options are with your trucking liability insurance company before making any decisions about trucking policies and coverage limits.

-The insurance for trucking policy is a contract between truckers and trucking companies.
+The trucking insurance policy is a contract between truckers and trucking companies.

 Although truckers are required to keep their truck insurers informed about what trucks they’re operating, trucking companies have to be upfront with truckers about the limits of liability that they can incur from accidents.